openmainframeproject/cobol-check/README.md

 Cobol Check provides fine-grained unit testing/checking for Cobol at the same conceptual level of detail as unit testing frameworks for other languages, such as Python, Ruby, C#, and Java.

+## Thanks!

+A big thank you to [Vicom Infinity](https://www.vicominfinity.com/) for kindly providing a test z/OS environment for the project!

 ## Immediate needs

-As of February 2021 we could use help with:
+As of March 2021 we could use help with:

-- access to a z/OS system including MVS and USS for testing cobol-check on-platform
 - review of localized messages by native speakers and creation of additional localized message files

-## Pre-release download available
+## Downloads

+Version 0.1.0 pre-release is available!

-You can try a very early pre-release version of Cobol Check.
-We'd appreciate feedback!
-Find the download on the project home page on the [Neo Pragma site](https://neopragma.com/projects/Cobol%20Check/).
+- Find the download on the project home page on the [Neo Pragma site](https://neopragma.com/projects/cobol-check/).
+- Find general release information in the [changelog](https://github.com/openmainframeproject/cobol-check/blob/main/CHANGELOG.md).
+- Find more information about supported functionality on [the wiki](https://github.com/openmainframeproject/cobol-check/wiki/Common-Test-Case-Patterns).

+If you want source code, you can clone the repository or download a compressed archive [from here](https://github.com/openmainframeproject/cobol-check/releases/tag/0.1.0).

 ## Why?